w3c/wai-curricula/content/designer/information-design.md

 Students should be able to:

-* create designs that support additional ways to convey information presented in text, such as required form fields, using icons, shapes, and colors
+* design user interfaces that support additional ways to convey information presented in text, such as required form fields, using icons, shapes, and colors
-* create designs that support mechanisms to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
+* design user interfaces that support mechanisms to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
-* create designs that support mechanisms to identify the expanded form or meaning of acronyms and abbreviations
+* design user interfaces that support mechanisms to identify the expanded form or meaning of acronyms and abbreviations
-* create designs with clear language and easy-to-read content wherever possible
+* design user interfaces with clear language and easy-to-read content wherever possible
 * describe related requirements for developers to make language programmatically determined
 * describe related requirements for content authors to provide clear language and easy-to-read texts whenever possible